pivotx/PivotX-extensions/extensions/mobile/docs/index.markdown

 After you've set up the subdomain, enable the extension in the Extension pages of PivotX and configure it.

+Selecting the option of using the folder name of the active weblog enables you to display matching mobile layout templates with each of your weblogs.
+If the template name does not exist in that weblog folder the extension automatically switches to the templates you defined in the configuration of the extension itself.

 Options
 -------